Elehuris Montero Player Props: Rockies vs. Pirates

 Elehuris Montero At The Plate

-- Montero has three doubles, a home run and a walk while batting .310.
+- Montero has three doubles, a home run and two walks while batting .289.

-- He has gone deep in one of 12 games, and in 2.3% of his plate appearances.
+- He has hit a home run in one of 13 games, and in 2.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.